UP: Former legislators of opposition parties join BJP | Politics

 Former ministers Saheb Singh Saini and Jagdish Sonkar, former MP Anshul Verma and former MLAs Sushma Patel and Gulab Saroj quit the Samajwadi Party while former MP Rajpal Saini quit the Rashtriya Lok Dal to join the ruling BJP in the presence of state unit president Bhupendra Singh Chowdhary at the party headquarters, BJP's state media in-charge Manish Dixit said.

-Among those who joined the BJP also include former Congress media chairman Rajeev Bakshi, former SP candidate against Prime Minister Narendra Modi for the Varanasi Lok Sabha seat Shalini Yadav, he added.
+Among those who joined the BJP also include former UP Congress media chief Rajeev Bakshi, former SP candidate against Prime Minister Narendra Modi for the Varanasi Lok Sabha seat Shalini Yadav, he added.

 Reacting to the development, SP chief Akhliesh Yadav said in a tweet in hindi: ''Kuch log chale gaye 2000 ki note ki tarah (Some people left us like the 2000-rupee note)''.